La Oreja de Van Gogh discography

 The discography of Spanish pop rock band La Oreja de Van Gogh consists of eight studio albums, three live albums, two compilation albums, one extended play, one box set, thirty five singles and twenty six music videos.
 The band have sold over 8 million records worldwide, making them the best selling pop band in Spain and the country's most influential pop group since Mecano.
 La Oreja de Van Gogh released their debut studio album Dile Al Sol on May 18, 1998.
 It was a commercial success in Spain, eventually peaking at number 1 and being certified 7 times Platinum in the country.
 The band's second studio album, El viaje de Copperpot, was released on September 11, 2000.
 It is the band's most successful album in Spain; selling more than 1,200,000 copies there, becoming Sony's Spain second highest selling album in history.
 It also catapulted the band's fame and success in Latin America.
 The first three singles reached number 1 in Spain, Mexico and most Latin American countries.

-La Oreja de Van Gogh's third album was releasead on April 28, 2003.
+La Oreja de Van Gogh's third album was released on April 28, 2003.
 Internationally, it is the most successful album of the band and it is said to be their consolidation album in the music industry.
 Like their previous work, its first three singles; "Puedes contar conmigo", "20 de Enero" and "Rosas" peaked #1 in Spain and most latinamerican charts.
-After three years, the band released their fourth album, Guapa and the extended play Más guapa, the last to feature Amaia Montero.
+After three years, the band released a box set celebrating their first ten years of music (LOVG 1996-2006) alongside their fourth album, Guapa and the extended play Más guapa, the last to feature Amaia Montero.
 The first single "Muñeca de Trapo" manage to reach #1 position on the Spanish and Mexican charts and while the rest of the singles reached high positions in Spain, they had modest impact in latinamerica.
-After the separation of former vocalist Amaia Montero, they released their first compilation album "LOVG: Grandes éxitos".
+After the separation of former vocalist Amaia Montero, they released their first compilation album LOVG: Grandes éxitos.